pankajyadav05/-iac-load-balancing-gateway-aws/README.md

    - AWS CloudFormation
    - Terraform

-2. Create an API Gateway that routes requests to backend services.

-3. Implement a load balancing solution for the backend services to ensure high availability and scalability.
+2. Implement a load balancing solution for the backend services to ensure high availability and scalability.

-4. Set up at least two EC2 instances as backend services running a simple web application (e.g., a "Hello World" Node.js or Python app).
+3. Set up at least two EC2 instances as backend services running a simple web application (e.g., a "Hello World" app).

-5. Configure appropriate security groups and network access controls.
+4. Configure appropriate security groups and network access controls.

-6. Implement basic monitoring and logging for the infrastructure.

 ## Detailed Steps